249f/basic-react/README.md

-This is a basic react project i'm building to learn react , all code you see is 100% written by me , no ai coding tools has been used.
+This is a basic react project i'm building to learn react , all code you will see as I'm working on this project is 100% written by me , no ai coding tools has been used.